What is a Notice of Commencement?

 When these commencement notices are required (and properly filed), they typically have some impact on the lien rights of subcontractors and suppliers on the affected jobs.
 Usually, the filed notice will create an additional layer of protection for general contractors and property owners by creating additional hurdles and limits to the lien process.

 Since this notice can impact a company’s right to file a mechanics lien, it’s important that subcontractors and suppliers know whether a NOC is filed or not, and know the information contained on any filed notices.
 Since these notices are filed in county records and are not generally accessible, and are filed with different methods of indexing, this can be more difficult than it may seem.

-This page provides a guide, frequently asked questions, forms, and all the information you need to know about Notices of Commencement.
+This page is a reference for everything you need to know about Notices of Commencement.
 Whether you’re preparing & filing these notices, looking for them, or just trying to understand them better, this information will help you understand and master this document and process.
 And since these notices are so sensitive to the state’s rules, this page will also help you navigate the NOC requirements in each state.

 For a longer discussion about this notice generally and how it works, refer to our Ultimate Guide to the Notice of Commencement.